 - 70. At least eight working days before the date of progress review, the learner in doctoral studies enters the documents required for progress review in the Study Information System. - 71.
 The progress review report and the period plan signed by the learner in doctoral studies and the supervisor(s) as well as additional materials required by the faculty's progress review procedure must be submitted to the progress review committee.
-The individual plan must be submitted for the first progress review of the first year and thereafter if it needs to be changed.

-72. If, with the progress review report, the learner in doctoral studies applies for the recognition of academic and work experience obtained outside the university towards the completion of the doctoral programme under clause 30, the approval of the representative of the specialisation of the doctoral programme must be obtained before submitting the progress review report.
+The individual plan must be submitted for the first progress review of the first year and thereafter if it needs to be changed. - 72.
+If, with the progress review report, the learner in doctoral studies applies for RPL or the recognition of academic and work experience obtained outside the university towards the completion of the doctoral programme under clause 30, the approval of the head of the specialisation of the doctoral programme must be obtained before submitting the progress review report. [effective as of 1 March 2024]